jaspector

 After-the-fact permit adds 25 percent in addition to permit cost

-How to Schedule
+How to schedule

 • Through the city and Prokore Inspections (contact)

-Do I need a building permit in Courtland, MN?
+01 Do I need a building permit in Courtland, MN?

 City regulates building permits, inspections, certificates of occupancy, fire prevention, and special events.
 New construction, additions, and decks require plans; smaller utility structures may use simplified forms.

-How much does a building permit cost in Courtland, MN?
+02 How much does a building permit cost in Courtland, MN?

+Building permit fees in Courtland, MN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Many permit categories have a minimum of 55.00, and Appendix A starts at 23.00 for 1.00 to 500.00 valuation.
 Fees are calculated as: Valuation-based appendix fee schedule, with separate flat fees for some items.
 Plan check fee: Listed separately on the fee schedule for many permit types as plus plan review.

-How do I apply for a building permit in Courtland, MN?
+03 How do I apply for a building permit in Courtland, MN?

-1. Start the application in Civic Review for residential or commercial uses.
+To apply for a building permit in Courtland, MN, follow these steps: 1.
+Start the application in Civic Review for residential or commercial uses.
 2. Submit building plans for new construction, additions, and decks along with a site sketch showing lot lines and structures.
 3. Prokore Inspections and city staff review the application and issue the permit.
 4. Pay the permit fee.
 5. Schedule inspections and obtain a certificate of occupancy when applicable.

-What work is exempt from building permits in Courtland, MN?
+04 What work is exempt from building permits in Courtland, MN?

-How do I schedule a building inspection in Courtland, MN?
+05 How do I schedule a building inspection in Courtland, MN?

-Other cities in Nicollet County
+Other jurisdictions in Nicollet County.

-View all Nicollet County jurisdictions →
+All Nicollet County jurisdictions →